Participants Under 18 Years Old

 Participants under the age of 15 years old on Sept.
 29, 2018 will need someone over the age of 18 to register for the race and run the race with them.
 This is for their safety.

 Participants over the age of 15, but under the age of 18 years old on Sept.
 29, 2018 will need to have a parent or guardian contact me with their approval for the participation of the minor.

-It was over a year ago now, but a morning like any other.
+It was two years ago now, but a morning like any other.
 I was heading out for my morning run from the Wash Creek Horse Camp when I heard a rooster crow.
 I was of course surprised as I had never encountered a rooster in the woods.
 I shrugged and set off on a course that would become the 30k route you are about to embark on.
 As I came down the final trail, there he was, strutting his stuff, the rooster.
 People were camping there, so I figured they had brought the rooster with them.

 Being my typical start point for many of my runs, I returned and saw/heard the rooster for the next few days.
 Then the family camping that I believed owned the rooster left.
 However, the rooster remained.
 For two weeks he greeted me each morning upon my arrival, until one day, he didn't.

 This route is a tribute to him.
 So as you get your feet wet for the thousandth time, thank the rooster!

 Start & finish at Wash Creek Horse Camp (near Trace Ridge Trailhead)

 85% Single Track (~3 miles on forest service road)